-Departmental Recommendation: THART 140X4 Lecture: Minimum 24 hours per semester
+Departmental Recommendation: THART 140X4

+Lecture: Minimum 24 hours per semester Laboratory: Minimum 48 hours per semester

 Advanced practice in the development of a professionally mounted production, the interpretation of varied roles in dramatic literature, designing of costumes and settings for plays.
 This course may be taken four times.